Lux Christian Academy: Policies & Handbook

 STUDENT’S PERSONAL BELONGINGS

 Students are not allowed to bring personal items such as toys or pets to school unless it is a designated day for such items.
 They are a source of distraction and conflict between the students.
 Electronic games, toys, cell phones, iPods, MP3 players, smart watches, or personal headphones will not be allowed in the classroom.
+Broken or missing student belongings are not the school's responsibility.

 Out-of-school discipline